-Mari Jungstedt is the author of the popular and bestselling crime series featuring police detective Anders Knutas.
+Unseen is one of the most exciting titles written by Mari Jungstedt who is the author of various popular and bestselling crime series featuring police detective Anders Knutas.
 Since the 2003 release of Unseen (Den du inte ser), the first novel in the series, her books have already sold more than 2.2 million copies in Sweden alone and three million copies worldwide.
 They have been translated into more than fifteen languages and adapted into German television shows with over five million viewers per episode.
 Unseen is one of the few novels by this author translated into English.

 A Brief Summary: